About Our Board

 Karen currently serves as Vice President of KAMSF.

 She has worked in the financial services industry for over 25 years.
-She's currently Assistant Vice President, Wealth Management at Jefferies LLC, a global investment bank, where she is responsible for on-boarding and training new wealth management teams.
+She's currently Vice President, Wealth Management at Jefferies LLC, a global investment bank, where she is responsible for on-boarding and training new wealth management teams.

 In October of 2005, the Foundation was established in celebration of the life of Karen’s brother, Dr. Kevin Armstrong, and his belief that students of modest economic means can achieve higher goals if they receive the proper support, inspiration and opportunities.